JonathanKessler/varentech-deploya/README.md

   *The user can override log level using logback and slf4j.*
   *The configuration file can be overriden as well.
-To update this file, create a application.conf file and add updated parameters.*
+To update this file, create a resource.conf file and add updated parameters.*
   - port_number
   - default_directory
   - tab_name_form